windmaomao/windmaomao.github.io/repository/angular2-mc-common.md

 ### Content (with sidebar)

-To have inner page layout design, ex. sidebar etc., you can further wrap your content within a content component.
-Currently we have two content components, `gc-content` or `gc-content-flex`.
+To help inner page layout design, ex. sidebar etc., `gc-body` calls a content layout component.
+Currently we have two components, `gc-content` and `gc-content-flex`, where `gc-content-flex` uses the latest `flexbox` UI.

 ```html
 <gc-content>